copy/v86/Readme.md

 - In order to build the `cpu.js` file, you need `make` and `cpp` (the C preprocessor).
   Run: `make build/cpu.js`.
 - If you want a compressed and fast (i.e. with debug code removed) version, you need Closure Compiler.
-Pull the submodule using
-  `git submodule update --init --recursive closure-compiler` and run `make build/v86_all.js`.
+Download it as shown below and run `make build/v86_all.js`.
 - ROM and disk images are loaded via XHR, so if you want to try out `index.html` locally, make sure to serve it from a local webserver.
 You can use `make run` to serve the files using Python's SimpleHTTPServer.